Develop Your Kid’s Manners Beyond Please and Thank You

 More of Kate’s Thoughts…

-Here are what I consider to be the 10 most important manners for kids and a quick blurb about WHY they are important.
+Here are what I consider to be the 11 most important manners for kids and my reasons WHY they are important.

 While many of these seem like common sense, kids don’t know what’s expected of them until you explain it.
 Make your expectations clear, and then model it yourself so they can see good manners in action.